Traffic: One Of The UK’s Biggest Wildlife Killers Slips Under The Radar

 We must also change how we think.
 We have a 20mph speed limit for areas around schools, so in the same vein, we must surely install strict speed limits to areas of particular wildlife concern.
 It is speciesist to carry on as we are with no regard for our wildlife and ignore the biodiversity crisis that we have created.

-Regardless of the official limit, it’s important that we watch our speed when passing woodland or other wildlife-rich habitat, whilst always making sure we use our main beams as much as we can at night.
+Regardless of the official speed limit, it’s particularly important to watch our speed when passing woodland or other wildlife-rich habitat, whilst always making sure we use our main beams as much as we can at night.
+However, relying on the actions of the individual only goes so far.
+Increasing wildlife signage is essential but even this will be ignored by a significant portion of the population.
+So what other solutions are there?

 General Solutions to the UK Road Crisis

 Trying to fence entire stretches of road is time-consuming and costly, but with hotspot data gathered in recent years, we could develop a more targeted approach.
 Animals can move easily around fences that are too short and may then get killed at the fence ends — an issue known as the “fence-end effect.”
 The fences therefore need to be long enough to reduce this danger.
-Once fences are installed, the hotspots may simply shift, which again emphasises the need
+Of course, once fences are installed, the collision hotspots may simply shift, which again emphasises the need

 for constant monitoring and adjustments.